-A new CLS exclusive meeteng we expected in March at Harvard Business School campus.
-We hope to see everyone at this time (Fall of 2017).
+A new CLS exclusive meeteng we expected in May and October at Harvard Business School campus.
+We hope to see everyone at this time!.

 Video: Dr. Collis (HBS Faculty Chair) explains the determinants and impact factors of CLS in the organization.

 When teaching negotiation skills, many educators now focus almost exclusively on an interest-based approach in which both parties openly collaborate to find a mutually satisfying solution.
 However, argues HBS Professor Mike Wheeler, it’s important for students to know that there’s still a time and place for old-school haggling.